Virtual Machine Migration

 - All hosts within the virtualized cluster must meet CPU Model Pre-requisites for VM evacuation to work.
 Read more about CPU Models.

-Note that VM evacuation operation can only be performed using the command line today.
+Currently you can perform VM evacuation operation only using the command line.

 Using CLI